 “Spaying is accompanied by the risk of certain behavioural changes.
 There is a risk of increase in indiscriminate appetite.
 More importantly, there is a risk of increase in dominance aggression towards family members.”

-The study, “Effects of ovariohysterectomy [spaying] on reactivity in German Shepherd Dogs“59, concluded:
+The study, “Effects of ovariohysterectomy [spaying] on reactivity in German Shepherd Dogs”, concluded:

-The aforementioned studies document the behavioral changes observed in spayed female dogs.
+The aforementioned studies document the behavioral changes and diminished cognitive skills observed in spayed female dogs.
 However, they do not provide a persuasive explanation as to why or how spay creates the changes in behavior.
-It is our belief that the trauma of the spay surgery itself, as well as the interruption of female sex hormones, primarily estradiol, create structural and functional changes in the brains of spayed dogs.
-Research in humans provides us some very strong evidence as to what the removal of female hormones can do with respect to brain chemistry and its effects upon personality.
-Consider the findings of this systematic review104 :
+It is our belief that the trauma of the spay surgery itself, as well as the interruption of female sex hormones, primarily but not exclusively estradiol, create structural and functional changes in the brains of spayed dogs.
+Please see our “Stress Response System” page for a more complete explanation of the structural changes in a spayed dog’s brain.

 “…that responses to estradiol are present in brain regions that are not directly associated with reproductive success but are important for learning, memory, emotional responding, mood, and sensorimotor control…there is substantial evidence for the therapeutic benefits of estrogens in the brain.”

 One aspect of this relationship that has been studied extensively is the interaction between estradiol and serotonin.
 In humans, estradiol supports serotonin production and delays its breakdown in the brain.
 Functionally adequate levels of serotonin in the brain are important for healthy mood, learning and memory.164 This would explain why mood disorders often accompany the loss of estradiol in menopause.